an-minyoung/an-minyoung.github.io/_pages/about.md

 social: true
 ---
 <br>
-My name is Minyoung An, a PhD candidate in the school of sociology, University of Arizona.
+My name is Minyoung An, a PhD candidate in the School of Sociology at the University of Arizona.

 My research examines how gender, both as an individual attribute and as an institutional force, shapes decision-making processes and in turn, perpetuates social inequality.
 I investigate this intersecting multilevel force to explore a spectrum of individual choices—from explicit life path decisions such as migration and educational pursuits, to implicit processes of identity formation, including political partisanship and ideologies.